daPhyre/Chloe.js/reference.md

 **Static scale**
 0 is FULLSCREEN_NORMAL - Bars of `BackgroundColor` will be added if needed.
 1 is FULLSCREEN_ZOOM - Stage will crop to fill screen.
-2 is FULLSCREEN_STRETCH - Image will stretch to fill the screen.
+2 is FULLSCREEN_STRETCH - Image will stretch and deform to fill the screen.

 **Dynamic scale**
 3 is FULLSCREEN_RESIZE_LANDSCAPE - Proportion will adapt to the width if it is bigger than the height, and then scale.